 The following school-based awards can be divided into two categories.
 The first group are Admissions awards and they are awarded at the point of admission and do not require an application (exception: Carolyn Ban Fellowship).
-Recipients of these awards can expect to be notified by mid-May.
+Recipients of these awards can expect to be notified by mid-March.
 The second grouping of awards is made available to current students throughout the year at which time qualified students may apply to receive funding.
 The specifics regarding eligibility and application procedures for the General Scholarships will be provided at the time when the funds become available.

 Alumni Fellowship: GSPIA's most prestigious merit-based fellowship, which provides full tuition, stipend, health insurance and other related fees for two years.